gmezan/terraform-infra-gh-actions/README.md

-# Deploying Infra to Azure with Terraform and GitHub Actions
+# Deploying Infrastructure to Azure with Terraform and GitHub Actions

 1. In your Azure Subscription, create a Resource Group